DanteLore/weather-etl/README.md

 * How would we deal with changing schemas?
 * In real life, it might make sense to look at Airflow rather than a lambda function to manage this job.
 However, I can't afford to operate an Airflow setup on my personal AWS account!
 * You might well want to operate a real time data platform ([like this](https://dantelore.com/posts/kafkas-beer-festival/)) as well as just a Data Lake - in which case, this ETL should post to a REST API, which acts as a facade in front of your RTP and Data Lake.
+* The glue schema here is managed directly by Terraform, meaning it is explicitly set and linked (via git) to a specific version of the ETL.
+Glue Crawlers promise to do this automatically, but beware!
+Glue Crawlers aren't great at detecting data types - and having an explicit schema with an obvious way to manage change is very valuable.

 ### Met Office API Key